 The trustees have considered the issues raised in Going Concern and Liquidity Risk: Guidance for Directors of UK Companies 2009 issued by the UK Financial Reporting Council.
 The trustees have reviewed the main trends and factors affecting future developments, the performance of the association and the external language teaching environment and have drawn up detailed financial projections.
-At the 2021 EGM, members voted to maintain the previously reduced membership fee rates in place for 2021 (25% reduction on 2020 fees) and to maintain the option of a quarterly payment scheme if required.
-This was to ensure the maintenance of membership numbers and income through annual fee.
-In addition, the association continued with reduced costs during 2021 in the form of resource reduction.
-These measures, along with reduced inspection costs due to travel restrictions provided the association with a surplus of €16,820 at 2021 year end.
+At the 2023 AGM, members voted to increase the 2024 membership fee by 3% to ensure the maintenance of membership numbers and income through annual fee.
+In addition, the association continued to monitor costs closely and limit investment in any additional projects.
+These measures provided the association with a deficit of (€12,097) at 2023 year end.
 The trustees are satisfied that the association is a going concern.